buildit/Illuminate/swagger.md

 # Generating Swagger style documentation

-This section describes how the Swagger style API documentation file for Eolas is generated and maintained.
-Eolas does not support the whole Swagger experinece.
+This section describes how the Swagger style API documentation file for Illuminate is generated and maintained.
+Illuminate does not support the whole Swagger experinece.
 That is it is not used to generate stubbs and what not.
-The Swagger editor tool is just used to document the Eolas REST experience.
-Also, as the swagger doc is served as JSON, Eolas expects the file to be in JSON format.
+The Swagger editor tool is just used to document the Illuminate REST experience.
+Also, as the swagger doc is served as JSON, Illuminate expects the file to be in JSON format.

 ##  Maintaining the API definitions